oxford24/oxford24.github.io/all-talks.md

 * ACT Industry Session
 * ACT session for reporting from the [Adjoint School](https://adjointschool.com)

 There will also be a meeting of the [Southern Logic Seminar](https://t-powell.github.io/southern_logic_seminar/sls.html) in Oxford during this week.
-(Separate sign-up required for this).
+(Separate sign-up required for this.)